Table of Contents

 First, the disciples preached the gospel in Jerusalem in the midst of opposition.
 It would have been impossible for Christianity to survive and expand in Jerusalem if the body of Jesus was still in the tomb.
 All what the opponents of Jesus would have had to do was produce the body of Jesus and destroy this Christian movement before it even started.

 Second, early enemies of Christianity never disputed that the tomb was empty.
-Instead, they argued that the disciples stole the body (Matt.
-28:12-13; Justin Martyr, Trypho 108; Tertullian, De Spectaculis 30).
+Instead, they argued that the disciples stole the body (Matthew 28:12-13; Justin Martyr, Trypho 108; Tertullian, De Spectaculis 30).

 Third, the first witnesses to the empty tomb were women.
 Sadly, the testimony of women was not regarded highly in antiquity.
 If Christians were going to invent the empty tomb story, they most certainly would not have used women as the primary witnesses.